Skip to main content

 ASHP survey case study: detached house with wet UFH

-A real survey pack from North Yorkshire showing how room-level UFH evidence reduces design re-questions.
+A real North Yorkshire survey where room-level UFH detail mattered before design started.

 This page uses live Vertex survey data and real survey photos with personal details removed.
 No customer name, address, or identifying location data is shown.